Overview

 instance and can use Chift MCP tools in your chosen IDE.

-Other LLM Providers
+Other LLM providers

 The Chift MCP server works with any LLM provider that supports the MCP protocol, not just Claude Desktop.

-We have elaborated on several examples (PydanticAI, Copilot, …) here
+We have elaborated on several examples (PydanticAI, Copilot, …) here.

 The Chift MCP Server dynamically generates tools based on the Chift OpenAPI specification.
 These tools provide access to various Chift API endpoints and include operations for: